Himachal Pradesh: Culture

 Himachal Pradesh was one of the few states that had remained largely untouched by external customs, largely due to its difficult terrain.
 With remarkable economic and social advancements, the state has changed rapidly.
-Himachal Pradesh is a multilingual state like other Indian states.
+Culturally Himachal Pradesh is divided in three parts, Upper Himachal, known as Mahasu region, Lower Himachal which includes the districts of Kangra, Hamirpur, Bilaspur, Una and parts of Chamba and third part includes two districts of Lahaul and Spiti and upper parts of Kinnaur.
+Himachal Pradesh is a multilingual state unlike other Indian states.
 Western Pahari languages also known as Himachali languages are widely spoken in the state.
-Some of the most commonly spoken Pahadi lects are Kangri, Mandyali, Kullvi, Chambeali, Bharmauri and Kinnauri.
+Some of the most commonly spoken Pahari dialects are Mahasu Pahari, Kangri, Sirmauri, Mandeali, Bilaspuri, Kullui, Chambeali, Bharmauri and Kinnauri.